Introduction: Don't Know How to Draw? No Problem. Here's an Easy Way

 And that's it.

-It's not the kind of drawing that you will bring in a painting competition.
-But it's a drawing that you can use to add value to your blog content, projects, or presentations.
+It's not the drawing that you will bring to a painting competition.
+But it's a drawing you can use to add value to your blog content, projects, or presentations.

-Check out what I did for one of my articles about the lottery: Using Birth Dates For Lotto Combination?
+Check out what I did for one of my articles on Lotterycodex: Using Birth Dates For Lotto Combination?
 Here’s What Math Says

 I hope you like it.
 Now, it's time you make your own.